-During the past year our scientists evaluated the human performance issues and behaviors that may have contributed to accident causation.
-We addressed the reliability of human memory and retrospective reporting in the gathering of fact-based evidence.
-We continued to review warnings and labeling issues related to consumer products, pharmaceuticals, motor vehicles, medical devices and industrial products.
-In addition, we assisted manufacturers with compliance of regulatory guidelines related to products and worked with them regarding the Consumer Product Safety Commission's new publicly available consumer product safety database.
+We address the reliability of human memory and retrospective reporting in the gathering of fact-based evidence.
+We review warnings and labeling issues related to consumer products, pharmaceuticals, motor vehicles, medical devices and industrial products.
+In addition, we assist manufacturers with compliance of regulatory guidelines related to products and worked with them regarding analysis of adverse event reports and consumer complaints in publicly available databases overseen by the Consumer Product Safety Commission and the Food and Drug Administration.